MICHAEL LANTRIP WROTE THE BOOK ON SECTION 1031

 This is the independent third party that will stand between the Exchangor and all of the parties- Buyer, Seller, Lender, Title Company, Realtor, Contractor, Attorney- anybody who becomes involved in the transaction.

-The rule is that if you touch or control the money from the sale of the Relinquished Property, you are disqualified from engaging in a Section 1031 Exchange.
+The rule is that if you touch or control the money from the sale of the Relinquished Property, called the Net Sales Proceeds, then you are disqualified from engaging in a Section 1031 Exchange.

 The Qualified Intermediary is usually referred to as the QI.